-Amount of money owed by the council for goods and services received.
+Amount of money owed by the Council for goods and services received but not paid for as at 31 March.

 Curtailment

 For a defined benefit pension scheme, an event that reduces the expected years of future service of employees or for a number of employees, the accrual of defined benefit for some or all of their entitlement.
 Examples include: -